broadinstitute/imaging-backup-scripts/glacier_restore.md

+# Retriving data from Glacier

+These instructions assume that the project was archived using `aws_backup.sh`

 Clone this repo and then

 ```sh
 cd imaging-backup-scripts